19hours/sg-statutes/Acts/Casino Control Act.md

 93\.—(1) In this section —

-“disciplinary action”, in relation to a licensee, means any of the following:
+“disciplinary action”, in relation to a licensee, means one or more of the following:

 (a) the service of a written notice on the licensee censuring him for any action specified in the notice;